JayXon/Leanify/README.md

 It is based on [ZIP].

-Note that modifying files inside `xpi` will break digital signature if exist.
+Note that modifying files inside `xpi` will break digital signature.
-To install it, you'll have to either delete the META-INF folder inside `xpi` or sign it again.
+To install it, you'll have to sign it again.

 ####XPS document (.xps, .oxps)